strapdata/elassandra/docs/elassandra/source/configuration.rst

 Multi datacenter configuration
 ------------------------------

-By default, all elassandra datacenters share the same Elasticsearch cluster name and mapping.
+By default, all Elassandra datacenters share the same Elasticsearch cluster name and mapping.
 This mapping is stored in the ``elastic_admin`` keyspace.

 .. image:: images/elassandra-datacenter-replication.jpg

 |

-If you want to manage distinct Elasticsearch clusters inside a cassandra cluster (when indexing differents tables in different datacenter), you can set a ``datacenter.group`` in **conf/elasticsearch.yml** and thus, all elassandra datacenters sharing the same datacenter group name will share the same mapping.
+If you want to manage distinct Elasticsearch clusters inside a Cassandra cluster (when indexing different tables in different datacenters), you can set a ``datacenter.group`` in **conf/elasticsearch.yml** and thus, all elassandra datacenters sharing the same datacenter group name will share the same mapping.
-Those elasticsearch clusters will be named <cluster_name>@<datacenter.group> and mapping will be stored in a dedicated keyspace.table ``elastic_admin_<datacenter.group>.metadata``.
+Those elasticsearch clusters will be named <cluster_name>@<datacenter.group> and mappings will be stored in a dedicated keyspace.table ``elastic_admin_<datacenter.group>.metadata``.

 All ``elastic_admin[_<datacenter.group>]`` keyspaces are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_). where the replication factor is automatically set to the number of nodes in each datacenter.
 This ensure maximum availibility for the elaticsearch metadata.
 When removing a node from an elassandra datacenter, you should manually decrease the ``elastic_admin[_<datacenter.group>]`` replication factor to the number of nodes.